|How compiled||Administrative data|

-Uniform formatting is then applied, for example, generic names are used rather than brand names, for example ‘Prozac’ is formatted as ‘fluoxetine’.
+Uniform formatting is then applied; for example, generic names (such as “fluoxetine”) are used rather than brand names (“Prozac”).
 This standard formatting allows the database to be searched more easily.
-A final set of manual checks is completed to ensure the last stage of processing has been completed correctly, and the latest year of data are then added to the drugs database.
+A final set of manual checks is completed to ensure the last stage of processing has been completed correctly and the latest year of data are then added to the drugs database.

-Mortality rates are calculated using the number of deaths and mid-year England and Wales population estimates provided by our Population Estimates Unit.
-Further information about the methods used to calculate mid-year population estimates can be found in the Mid-year population estimates short methods guide.
+Mortality rates are calculated using the number of deaths and mid-year England and Wales population estimates provided by the Population Estimates Unit at ONS.
+Further information about the methods used to calculate mid-year population estimates can be found in the Mid-year population estimates short methods guide (PDF, 114KB).

 Age-standardised rates are calculated as follows:

-Pk = Standard population in sex or age group k
+Pk = Standard population in sex/age group k

-Mk = Observed mortality rate (deaths per 100,000 persons) in sex or age group
+mk = Observed mortality rate (deaths per 1 million persons) in sex or age group

 k = age or sex group 0, 1 to 4, 5 to 9, ... , 80 to 84, 85 to 89, 90 years and over

 Age-standardised rates are standardised to the European Standard Population (ESP).
-This is a hypothetical population and assumes that the age structure is the same in both sexes, therefore allowing comparisons to be made between the sexes as well as between geographical areas.
-In 2014, we introduced a change to the ESP used for calculating age standardised rates.
-The ESP 2013 contains age bands of 85-89, 90-94 and 95+ and is replacing the previous ESP 1976.
+This is a hypothetical population and assumes that the age structure is the same in both sexes, therefore allowing comparisons to be made between the sexes as well as between geographical areas and over time.
+In 2014, we introduced a change to the ESP used for calculating age-standardised rates (for more information see the relevant section under Coherence and compatibility).
+Table 1 shows the ESP 2013.

 Download this table.xls